-Over-the-peritoneal clamping of the abdominal aorta is an effective, safe and feasible technique, that we propose in low-resource settings, pending further larger, prospective trials.
-This small case series demonstrates promising peri-operative outcomes, while minimizing the dependence of obstetricians on interventional radiologists, and vascular surgeons.
+Over-the-peritoneal clamping of the abdominal aorta is an effective, safe and feasible technique that we propose in low-resource settings, pending further larger, prospective trials.
+This small case series demonstrates promising peri-operative outcomes in the surgical management of PAS disorders, while minimizing the dependence of obstetricians on interventional radiologists, and vascular surgeons.

-Acknowledgement: This study was possible with the whole hearted support of the women under our care.
+Acknowledgements: This study was possible with the whole hearted support of the women under our care.
 We received invaluable support from our colleagues from the departments of Anesthesiology, Radiology, Urology, Cardiothoracic-Vascular Surgery and Pathology along with Junior Residents in our department.
 We are grateful to the Institutional Scientific and Ethics committees as well as the administrative, nursing and support staff of Rajagiri Hospital, Kerala, India.
-We also wish to mark our gratitude to Ms. Babitha for aiding in data collection/secretarial assistance.
+We also wish to mark our gratitude to Ms. Babitha S. Meleth for aiding in data collection/secretarial assistance.